-Paddling is one of the best ways to explore the park, as more than one-third of it is made up of marine areas and estuaries under shallow water.
-Birds, sea turtles, a variety of fish and endangered manatees live in the park's waterways where food is plentiful.
-Skiffs, kayaks and canoes are available for rent at Flamingo.
-Call (239) 695-3101 for more information.
+Paddling is one of the best ways to explore

+the park, as more than one-third of it is made up of marine areas and estuaries under shallow water.
+Birds, sea turtles, a variety of fish and endangered manatees live in the park's water ways where food is plentiful.
+Skiffs, kayaks, canoes and houseboats are available for rent at Flamingo.
+Call for more information Everglades Guest Services at (305) 501-2852.